-Meaning of Intermediaries:
+Meaning of Intermediaries

-Types of Intermediaries:
+Types of Intermediaries

-- Brokers and Agents- Both the intermediaries sell products and services on a commission or percentage basis.
-They are legally appointed to impart information about a product to the customers on behalf of the manufacturer or producer, but never take ownership of the product sold.
+Brokers and Agents: Both of these intermediaries sell products and services on a commission or percentage basis.
+They are legally appointed to impart information about a product to the customers on behalf of the manufacturer or producer, but they never take the ownership of the product sold.

-- Wholesalers and Reseller- They typically buy goods from the manufacturer in bulk and resell them to the retailer or other businesses.
-They are an independent businessman and take ownership of the products purchased from the manufacturers or producers.
+Wholesalers and Resellers: They typically buy goods from the manufacturer in bulk and resell them to the retailers or other businesses.
+They are independent businessmen and take ownership of the products purchased from the manufacturers or producers.

-- Distributors- The distributors are involved in many businesses and cover many geographical areas.
-Few services distributors offer to the wholesalers are delivery, maintain inventory, extend credit, etc.
+The distributors are involved in many businesses and cover many geographical areas.
+A few services distributors offer to the wholesalers are delivery, maintenance of inventory, extension of credit, etc.

 Retailers: Retailers are the mediators between wholesalers and customers.
 They purchase different goods from the wholesalers and sell them to the ultimate customers in small quantities from one place.